MicroDevHub/book-store-app/Readme.md

 - Create CRUD book store web app with React, Next.js and Nodejs.
 - Implement Microservice with Nodejs.
-- Deployment with Docker, Kubernetes and Skaffold dev
+- Deployment with Docker, Kubernetes and Skaffold dev.

 This is prototype for app
 ![alt text](documents/assets/prototype-bookstore.png)